 The Payment Card Industry Data Security Standard (PCI-DSS) is a non-federal information security requirement to implement credit card data protection and security controls.
 Major credit card provider companies manage the standard, and the PCI Security Standards Council administrates it — the main goal is to protect cardholder data.

-The PCI-DDS standard applies to merchants that handle payment information despite the number of transactions or credit cards processed per month.
+The PCI-DSS standard applies to merchants that handle payment information despite the number of transactions or credit cards processed per month.
 Business owners must comply with 12 standard requirements that include firewall configuration, password protection, and data encryption, restrict access to credit card information, develop and maintain security systems, processes and policies.

 GDPR